hashkat/hashkat/docs/developers.md

 The 'spectrum' of choices is then:

-*  0 -> 0.80 add agent
+*  0.0 -> 0.80 add agent
-*  81 -> 1.0 agent_1 tweets.
+*  0.81 -> 1.0 agent_1 tweets.

 A random number is generated.
 If the random number is 0.3 (for example), an agent will be added to the network.

 Once the action has been taken, **R** is recalculated.

-With two agents in the system, both may follow, both may tweet, and both may retweet, so rates included in **R** have increased.
+With two agents in the system (n = 2), both may follow, both may tweet, and both may retweet, so rates included in **R** have increased.
 Let us assume agent_1 has a 4% retweet rate, and a 3% follow rate, and agent_2 has a 15% tweet rate, a 2% retweet rate, and a 6% follow rate.

     R = 40 + (10 + 4 + 3) + (15 + 2 + 6) =  80